a8356555/DeepLearningDeployment/README.md

 * Different models may need different package version to support, eg. <br>
     Mask-RCNN: pytorch to tvm: torch 1.7.0 + torchvision 0.8.1<br>
     Efficientnet: pytorch to onnx: torch 1.9.0, opset_level=10 (11 failed)

+## <a name="su">Summary
+* Choices of frameworks:
+    1. Depend on device. (gpu/cpu, support fp16?, intel device using openvino and nvidia gpu using tensorRT)
+    2. Depend on Time Budget.
+(TVM has great potential but takes a lot of time.).
+    3. Time consuming of development: TVM >>> TensorRT > OpenVINO > ONNX Runtime .